modesttree/Projeny/README.md

         * `osx` - Mac
         * `ios` - iOS for use with iPhone or iPad
         * `lin` - Linux
-    * For example, if you run `upm -p AllMovers -pl ios -ul` this will update all the directory links within the AllMovers-iOS directory.
+    * For example, if you run `prj -p AllMovers -pl ios -ul` this will update all the directory links within the AllMovers-iOS directory.

 * #### <a id="commandline-updateLinks"></a>`--updateLinks` / `-ul`
     * Updates all the directory links for the given project and platform.
-    * Projeny will read the Project.yaml file associated with the given project, then calculate all the packages that it needs to include.
+    * Projeny will read the `Project.yaml` file associated with the given project, then calculate all the packages that it needs to include.
 For each package, it will then create a directory link (aka windows junction aka symbolic link) inside either the Assets/ directory or the Assets/Plugins directory
-    * Note that in order to run this command you must <a href="#commandline-project">specify a project</a> (or set a default project in ProjenyConfig.xml) and also optionally <a href="#commandline-platform">set a platform</a> (otherwise it will assume windows)
+    * Note that in order to run this command you must <a href="#commandline-project">specify a project</a> (or set a default project in `Projeny.yaml`) and also optionally <a href="#commandline-platform">set a platform</a> (otherwise it will assume windows)

 * #### <a id="commandline-listProjects"></a>`--listProjects` / `-lp`
     * Lists the names of all the directories that are underneath the UnityProjects directory, along with the alias for each if one is defined.